 - What alterations might be made to day-to-day practice in schools and cultural organizations to better assure both excellence and inclusion?

 - What needs to change in order to better assure progression; how do we exert influence to make this happen?

 Contributors & Sessions

-The day will be hosted by Kenneth Tharp, Director of the Africa Centre.
+The day was hosted by Kenneth Tharp, Director of the Africa Centre.

-At the centre of the day we are hosting Commissions of Enquiry.
-These extended workshops will be facilitated by a range of experts and will tackle big questions around ensuring progression before feeding into the final plenary.
+At the centre of the day, eight Commissions of Enquiry took place.
+These extended workshops were facilitated by a range of experts and tackled big questions around ensuring progression before feeding into the final plenary.